 The signs on the Tube are a case in point (assuming you can see them of course).
 They work very well for many people, because they’re very carefully and deliberately designed according to strict standards.
 For example, at every ‘decision point’ or junction, you’re only told what you need to know at that point.
 So in the ticket hall, you’re told what lines run at the station, so you can decide whether to enter or not to begin with.
 Then there will be signs directing you to each specific line (and if you’re walking down long or multiple corridors, the signs will repeat themselves to reassure you).
 And it’s only when you get near the platforms that you choose the direction of travel (east, west, north or south).

-It all sounds obvious, but a lot more thought goes into all the signage on London’s transport network than you might realise, including their positions, fonts, sizes, colours, etc.The signage for the Underground in particular is specified in this signage design manual (PDF, 16.5 MB), which covers everything you could possibly think of.
-It’s an interesting behind-the-scenes insight if you like reading about that kind of stuff.
+It all sounds obvious, but a lot more thought goes into all the signage on London’s transport network than you might realise, including their positions, fonts, sizes, colours, etc.The signage design for the Underground follows a strict specification, which covers everything you could possibly think of and more.

 The only aspect where the signs let me down last week were for the lifts.
 I wouldn’t normally need to use them anyway, but as I was guiding my friend around with his big suitcase, it was much easier to use the lifts than the stairs, as you can appreciate.
 But it was often quite difficult to find the lifts in the first place, as it was never obvious where they are.
 We ended up asking a member of staff or another member of the public where the nearest lift was.